fajarnurdiansyah/fajarnurdiansyah.github.com/resume.md

 <article>

 # Fajar Nurdiansyah
-Jl.
-Taman Griya V No. 4
-Tuban Kuta Bali
-+628123897533 (Mobile)
-fajar.nurdiansyah@gmail.com

 ## Executive Summary
 I am a passionate programmer and a tech enthusiast.
 New technology and platform always fascinate me.
-I'm looking for a challenging work opportunity to realise my potential.
+I'm always looking for a challenging work opportunity to realise my potential.

 ## Education

 **Institut Teknologi Sepuluh Nopember**, Software Engineering
 2003 - 2008
-ITS is a very prestigious, top 5 university in Indonesia.
+ITS is a prestigious, top 5 university in Indonesia.

 ## Work Experience